The Boardwalk Mall is a 24,000m² shopping centre built at the Boardwalk precinct in Port Elizabeth, South Africa.

-The development is being implemented by property developer Flanagan & Gerard Group and real estate investor Moolman Group in partnership with Emfuleni Resorts, a subsidiary of South African hotels, gaming and entertainment group Sun International.
+The development was carried out by property developer Flanagan & Gerard Group and real estate investor Moolman Group in partnership with Emfuleni Resorts.
+Emfuleni Resorts is a subsidiary of Sun International, a hotels, gaming and entertainment group in South Africa.

 In June 2019, the three companies signed an agreement to extend and upgrade the retail area at the Boardwalk Casino and Entertainment World in the Boardwalk precinct.
-The mall is a part of the 17ha redevelopment of the Boardwalk precinct.
-Flanagan & Gerard Group acquired two-thirds of the mall’s development site in April 2022.
-Emfuleni Resorts holds the remaining one-third of the property.
+The Boardwalk Mall is part of a 17ha redevelopment of the Boardwalk precinct.
+Flanagan & Gerard Group acquired two-thirds of the mall’s development site in April 2022, while Emfuleni Resorts holds the remaining third of the property.

-Boardwalk Mall location
+Location of the Boardwalk Mall

 Boardwalk Mall development details